themegrill/radiate/readme.txt

 Resources packed within the theme.
 * Genericons by Joen Asmussen http://genericons.com/
   Licensed under the GPL, version 2 or later http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).
-* Image used as deafault header image(s) and used in the screenshot are from public domain http://unsplash.com/
 * Custom js file is our own creation and is licensed under the same license as this theme.
 * HTML5 Shiv @afarkas @jdalton @jon_neal @rem | MIT/GPL2 Licensed
 * TGM-Plugin-Activation by Thomas Griffin, Gary Jones, Juliette Reinders Folmer | GPL v2 Licensed